 We believe that the success of our business strategy and our ability to maintain our recent levels of profitability depends on the continued employment of our senior management team.
-We have employment agreements only with Susan R. Nowakowski, our President and Chief Executive Officer, and two non-executive officers.
-If these individuals or members of our senior management team become unable or unwilling to continue in their present positions, our business and financial results could be adversely affected.
+We have an employment agreement only with Susan R. Nowakowski, our President and Chief Executive Officer.
+If members of our senior management team become unable or unwilling to continue in their present positions, our business and financial results could be adversely affected.